 Stagg uses excellent tonewoods including spruce and maple for the body and neck and contrasting dark Jujube for the pegs and fingerboard.
 The violin itself is incredibly lightweight to guarantee comfort as you take your first strides with the bow.

 Not only is this violin impressive it also comes with everything you need in one single purchase.
 Along with the Violin itself, this pack includes a set of spare strings, rosin, a shoulder rest and lightweight bow.
 All packaged in a robust case with plush interior for excellent protection, along with storage.

 Finally, Stagg has also included an adjustable height music rest complete with its own zip-up nylon carry bag which makes a fantastic go-anywhere, complete Violin package for all.

 2. Student I Violin Outfit By Stentor

 Next up is the Stentor Student I Violin Outfit, again available in full-size and three-quarter size.
-It also includes a vibrant yet strong purple carry case complete with additional pockets and te inclusion of a lightweight bow.
-Whilst the Stentor I Violin may be considered a beginners instrument, it is slightly more tailored towards intermediate graded players.
+It also includes a vibrant yet strong purple carry case complete with additional pockets and the inclusion of a lightweight bow.
+Whilst the Stentor I Violin may be considered a beginner’s instrument; it is slightly more tailored towards intermediate graded players.